brightzoe/brightzoe.github.io/docs/fe-basic/typescript-basic.md

 ### 非空断言

-t tells the TypeScript compiler to assume that the value before the operator is not null or undefined。
+It tells the TypeScript compiler to assume that the value before the operator is not null or undefined。

 ```ts
 dragObj!;